-- a) Select the Provinces layer by clicking on it in the Layers panel - b) Select the Select features by area or single click icon .
-This icon allows you to select a feature that you click on. - c) Click on the Northern Cape province.
+- a) Select the Provinces layer by clicking on it in the Layers panel - b) Select the Select features by area or single click icon allows you to select a feature that you click on. - .
+This icon - c) Click on the Northern Cape province.
 The province should go yellow (as in the image below) to indicate that it is selected.

 Now that we have selected the Northern Cape province, we want to select all the districts within that province.
-QGIS has a plugin (a feature) that you can add to do this job, called Select Within d) To use the select within plugin click on Vector -> Select Within -> Select Within
+QGIS has a plugin (a feature) that you can add to do this job, called Select Within